pandastrike/fairmont/README.md

 # Fairmont

-Fairmont is a JavaScript library for functional reactive programming.
+Fairmont is a family of JavaScript libraries for functional reactive programming.
 Fairmont takes full advantage of ES6+ features like iterators (including async iterators), generators, and promises.
 Inspired by libraries like [Underscore](http://underscorejs.org/) and many others, Fairmont features include:

 * reactive programming support through async iterators
 * lazy evaluation on collection operations via iterators